darebrawley/mip653/_projects/final-project.md

 - and a methodology diagram (examples of these can been seen in [assignment 03](please feel free to use your own graphic language but ) uploaded as a PDF to your final project folder (named: `02_methods_diagram_last_first.pdf`) This can be a single page or multiple pages but should be legible and thoughtfully designed.

-## Methodology Revision & visual precedents
+## Methodology Revision & visual precedents (due 11/17)

-**For class on 11/18** please submit:
+Building on your work for 11/11 please work on the following

-1. a **revised version of your narrative methodology & methodology diagram** based on the feedback received on 11/11.
+1. by **midnight on 11/17** please complete a **revised version of your narrative methodology & methodology diagram** (so that I have a chance to review before class).
+This should be based on the feedback received on 11/11.
 By this stage your methodolgy document should clearly articulate:
-    - your research question
+    - your spatial question (and any relevant sub-questions)
-    - all of the input datasets you need (include full citation);
+    - all of the input datasets you will use (include full citation) -- & you should have explored each in QGIS to be sure you understand what information they contain and how to use them;
-    - how you will manipulate them using [geoprocessing operations](/../assignment03), select by expression operations, table and spatial joins and other methods you have learned this semester;
+    - the steps you will follow to answer your spatial question.
+Please outline specifically which methods you will use such as which [geoprocessing operations](/../assignment03), select by expression operations, table and spatial joins and other methods you have learned this semester;
     - and then what final outputs you will produce

-    Upload to your final project folder the narrative methodology as a google doc (named: `03_methods_revised_last_first`) and the methodology diagram  (named as `03_methods_diagram_revised_last_first.pdf`).
+    Upload to your final project folder the narrative methodology as a google doc (named: `03_methods_revised_last_first`) and the methodology diagram  (named as `03_methods_diagram_revised_last_first.pdf`)

-2. design precedents for the look and feel you hope to achieve in the design of your final maps
+2. **Before class time on 11/18** please collect **design precedents** for the look and feel you hope to achieve in the design of your final maps.
+Please create a google slides presentation containing at least two precedent projects whose aesthetics you would like to draw from in your final maps
-3. preliminary analysis work and output maps showing progress towards the requirements for the final presentation
+3. **For class on 11/18** also bring with you preliminary work on analysis and output maps showing progress towards the requirements for the final presentation.
+This will be different for each student and you should have a sense of what you should accomplish here based on our conversation on 11/11.